netsec-ethz/scion-apps/README.md

 ## bat

-bat is a CLI cURL-like tool for testing, debugging, and generally interacting with HTTP servers over SCION/QUIC.
-Documentation of the code is available in the [README.md](bat/README.md)
+bat is a cURL-like tool for testing, debugging, and generally interacting with HTTP servers over SCION/QUIC.
+Documentation of the code is available in the [README.md](bat/README.md).

 Installation and usage information is available on the [SCION Tutorials web page for bat](https://docs.scionlab.org/content/apps/bat.html).

 ## camerapp

 Camerapp contains image fetcher and server applications, using the SCION network.
-Documentation of the code is available in the [README.md](https://github.com/netsec-ethz/scion-apps/blob/master/camerapp/README.md)
+Documentation of the code is available in the [README.md](https://github.com/netsec-ethz/scion-apps/blob/master/camerapp/README.md).

 Installation and usage information is available on the [SCION Tutorials web page for camerapp](https://docs.scionlab.org/content/apps/access_camera.html).